GrewSum/link-that/README.md

 - Search bookmarks
 - Manage tags
 - Multilingual support (English and Dutch, contributions are welcome!)
+- Deploy on a Raspberry Pi (ARM64 support) or any other server (AMD64 architecture)
+- Easy-to-deploy using a Docker image

 ## Installation

-If you're planning to use SQLite, follow these steps:
+If you're planning to use SQLite (which I highly recommend), follow these steps:

 1. Create a new SQLite database -> `database.sqlite`
 2. Create a compose.yml file in the root directory of the project (example below)